|

 to be a kind of physiotherapy, and things improved.
 Changing to a classical

-guitar posture and adding some other tricks, I was able to return to my guitars.
+guitar posture, I was able to reactivate my guitar

 Studying various American roots music styles and

-re-activating my guitars, I discovered the various styles and instruments of
+re-activating my guitars, mainly fingerstyle and Travis picking, I also discovered the various styles and instruments of

 traditional Hawaiian music: